Ruben Nicolai: Career

 Together with Nathan Vecht he won both the audience award and the jury award at the Cameretten cabaret festival in 2002.

-Between 2004 and 2008 he formed part of the core team of comedians in the television show De Lama's, together with Ruben van der Meer, Tijl Beckand and Jeroen van Koningsbrugge.
+Between 2004 and 2008, Nicolai formed part of the core team of comedians in the television show De Lama's, together with Ruben van der Meer, Tijl Beckand and Jeroen van Koningsbrugge.
 The show is a Dutch adaptation of the show Whose Line Is It Anyway?.
 In 2006, they won the Gouden Televizier-Ring award for the show.